 The whole procedure starts with the filing of the original will and asking the court to recognize it as the Last Will and Testament of the deceased.
 The court is also asked to appoint someone to wind up the estate.
 Your lawyer will begin this process by the filing of a document called an Application for Probate.

 Let's go through an example.
 Let's assume an original will and Application for Probate is filed at the county clerk's office on March first.
 Assume the posting occurs on the second.
-The day of posting is not counted in the ten days (see, Section 33(f)(2)).
+The day of posting is not counted in the ten days (Estate Code Section 51.053).
 So, the tenth day is the twelfth.
 You would look at the calendar and the return date is the first Monday after the twelfth.
 That means that if the tenth day falls on a Monday, you have to wait another week.
 If the tenth day is a Friday, you only have to wait out the weekend.

 So, on that first Monday following perfection of service, the citation or notice is returnable to the court.
 But, what does that mean?

-Section 33(i) states that proof of service is required before the hearing on the Application for Probate can be heard.
+Section 51.103 states that proof of service is required before the hearing on the Application for Probate can be heard.
 In probate, that "proof" is provided by the county clerk's office when they certify that the Application for Probate was posted at the courthouse for the required time.
 Once the proof of service is in the court file, the court can hold a hearing.
 Here in Harris County, we have four probate courts.
 Each court has its own day(s) of the week upon which they hear applications for probate of wills.
 And they have a limited number of "slots" available for such hearings on those days.

 Written by Donald Ray Burger, Attorney at Law

-Last revised: September 18, 2007
+First Revision: September 18, 2007